travelrepublic/presentation-docker-node/PITCHME.md

 ### Example CI process

 - Review the .travis.yml file
-- Change the node version and push to the repository
+- Change the node version to node:6 and push to the repository
 - Keep an eye on travis, pull the newly built image and run locally